Shippable/docs/sources/platform/tutorial/workflow/writing-keyvalues-to-output-resource.md

 # Writing to an OUT resource

 Resource updates for `OUT` resources are automatically handled by managed jobs, but scripted jobs like `runSh` and `runCI` need to update these resources as part of their scripts.
-Updating these `OUT` resources is essential to trigger subsequent portions of your deployment pipeline.
+Updating these `OUT` resources is essential to trigger subsequent portions of your CD workflow.

+You can write information to `OUT` resources with the [shipctl utility](/platform/tutorial/workflow/using-shipctl/).
+In general, the `shipctl post_resource_state` method can be used to write to most fields in the `versionTemplate` section of any resource.

+A few common use-cases for writing to an `OUT` resource are described below.

 ## Updating versionName